 - can cross straps in the back if wearing on the front

-- lumbar support on the waistband adds support to front carries
+- the lumbar support on the waistband adds support to front carries

 - waistband pocket plus additional pocket behind the back